viknsagit/Telegram.Bot.AttributeCommands/README.md

 #### `CallbackCommandAttribute`

-The `CallbackCommandAttribute` is employed for marking methods as callback commands.
+Employ the `CallbackCommandAttribute` to mark methods as callback commands.

 ```csharp
 [CallbackCommand("your_callback_command")]